eikehmueller/ma32070/lectures/Notes.md

 ## Implementation

 ### Abstract base class
-Since all finite elements share the common functionality that is encapsulated in Ciarlet's definition, we start by writing down an abstract base class, which establishes an interface that all concrete implementations of a finite element need to satisfy.
+Since all finite elements share the common functionality that is encapsulated in Ciarlet's definition, we start by writing down an abstract base class `FiniteElement` in in [`fem/finiteelement.py`](https://github.com/eikehmueller/finiteelements/blob/main/src/fem/finiteelement.py), which establishes an interface that all concrete implementations of a finite element need to satisfy.
 The advantage of this approach is that we do not have to duplicate code that can be shared between all finite element implementation.
 Furthermore, any code that later uses a concrete finite element implementation will "know" which functionality it is allowed to use.

 More specifically, each finite element should provide the following functionality: